Nordix/nsm-test/ovl/nsm-vlan-dpdk/README.md

 If we mount `/dev/vfio/` directory from host fs into the `forwarder-vpp` container with a volumeMount in the manifest it works!

+Since dpdk is polling you will see 3 of your cores on your host running at 100%.

 ### The uio_pci_generic problem